matplotlib/mplcairo/README.rst

 - Blitting-based animations to image-base backends (e.g., ``mpl_cairo.qt``)
   leaves small artefacts at the edges of the blitted region.
 This does not affect Xlib-based backends (e.g., ``mpl_cairo.gtk3``).
-- SVG and GTK3 (i.e, Xlib) output do not render mathtext at all.
-This needs to be investigated; a possible workaround is to generate an image surface for use in these cases.
+- SVG and GTK3 (i.e, Xlib) currently need to rasterize mathtext before rendering it (this is mostly an issue for SVG, altough it affects vertical hinting for Xlib), as otherwise replaying a recording surface appears to have no effect.
+This needs to be investigated.

 Possible optimizations
 ----------------------